-The Environmental Research division conducts a wide range of basic and applied research in environmental geosciences.
-These topics include groundwater resources, vadose-zone hydrology, coastal studies, near-surface geophysics, landscape processes, and geologic mapping.
-It strives to avoid studying these processes in a vacuum and to understand how interconnected they truly are.
-Its researchers also seek to connect environmental systems to energy systems—vital for understanding and addressing today’s complex issues.
-Its scientists have developed substantial strengths in the water/energy/land nexus, and are well-known and robust worldwide leaders in geological sequestration of greenhouse gases, like CO2.
+The Environmental Research Division conducts a wide range of research in the geosciences.
+These topics include carbon sequestration; groundwater; geothermal energy; induced seismicity analysis, monitoring and mitigation; vadose-zone hydrology; coastal studies; life cycle costs of energy; geophysics; landscape processes; and geologic mapping.
+A critical aspect of all research is to avoid studying these processes in a vacuum and to understand how interconnected they truly are.
+Uniquely, Division researchers connect environmental systems to energy systems and economics—vital for understanding and addressing today’s complex issues.
+Its scientists have developed substantial strengths in the water/energy/land/economics nexus, and in big data/machine learning.

-The Environmental Research division investigates characteristics and processes of shallow Earth systems and impacts of human activities on those systems.
+The Environmental Division investigates characteristics and processes of Earth’s crustal systems, and impacts of human activities on those systems.
 Many of its projects address the needs of Texas, although it also conducts research in other states, countries and continents.
-Researchers collaborate with faculty, other researchers and students in the Department of Geological Sciences and the Institute for Geophysics in the Jackson School of Geosciences and across the University of Texas at Austin campus.
-The division has an active outreach program for broadly communicating and disseminating scientific results of its research projects.
+Our researcher professors collaborate with faculty, other researchers and students in the Department of Earth and Planetary Sciences and the Institute for Geophysics in the Jackson School of Geosciences, and across The University of Texas at Austin and beyond.

-The Bureau owns and operates an airborne laser terrain and bathymetric mapping system (lidar), a high-resolution 3D seismic imaging system, substantial laboratory experimental facilities, and its researchers have access to the depth of resources at the Jackson School and UT-Austin.
-Environmental Research projects are well supported by appropriate hardware and advanced software for data analysis and modeling, and its scientists apply related technologies in GIS, GPS, and remote sensing.
+The Bureau of Economic Geology owns and operates an airborne laser terrain and bathymetric mapping system (lidar), a high-resolution 3D seismic imaging system, and substantial laboratory experimental facilities, and its researchers have access to the depth of resources at the Jackson School and UT-Austin.
+Environmental Division work is supported by a mix of government, philanthropic and industry (particularly research consortia members) funding.

 TexNet Seismic Monitoring Program